openmm/openmm/docs-source/usersguide/theory/04_integrators.rst

 for your own use.

-The actual computations are defined by mathematical expressions as described in section :ref:`writing-custom-expressions`\ .
+The actual computations are defined by mathematical expressions as described in section :numref:`writing-custom-expressions`\ .
 Several types of computations are supported:

 * *Global*\ : the expression is evaluated once, and the result is stored into a global variable.